UI-Gurus/tutorials/react.md

 * `componentWillUnmount()`

-Let's take a look inside each of these methods

 #### render()

 The `render()` method is required.
-When called, it should examine `this.props` and `this.state` and return a single React element.
-You can also return `null` or `false` to indicate that you don't want anything rendered. the `render()` method should be pure, meaning that is does not modify component state, it returns the same result each time it is invoked, and it does not directly interact with the browser.
-If you need to interact with the browser, perform your work in `compinentDidMount()` or the other lifecycle methods instead.
+When called, it should examine `this.props` and `this.state` and returns a single React element.
+It can also return `null` or `false` to indicate that nothing is wanted to render.
+The `render()` method should be pure, meaning that it does not modify component state, it returns the same result each time it is invoked, and it does not directly interact with the browser.
+If it's needed to interact with the browser, the work must be performed in `compinentDidMount()` or the other lifecycle methods instead.
 Keeping `render()` pure makes components easier to think about.
-This means you should not call `setState()`, query the Native UI or anything else that can mutate the existing state of the application.
-The reason why is if we do this kind of interaction in `render()`, then it will kickoff another render pass.
+This means `setState()` should not be called here, query the Native UI or anything else that can mutate the existing state of the application.
+The reason why is if this kind of interaction is done in `render()`, then it will kickoff another render pass.
 Which once again, triggers `render()` which then does the same thing over and over.
-Let's take a look of what are we talking about:

 ```javascript
 render() {